A Nice Prison in Togo

 So, there was one girl called Ladi.
 She was also living with these people.
 She went to town for shopping.
 And this sister and the younger sister, they met Ladi.
 Then, they said, “Ey!
 Ladi.
 Louky, what he did he do to us yesterday?
 Did you — ?
 Louky took us some pictures.
 Did you see it?”

 Then Ladi said, “Yeah-h.”
 Ladi didn't see anything, but Ladi already knew Louky, what he was doing and all that.
 She knew Louky well.
 Then she said, “Ah-h-h!
 I swear.
-They made the cinema [showed them to everybody] this morning.
+They made the cinema** this morning.
 They used these photos to make the cinema.
 It's you people who made these photos?
 I didn't look well.
 Because I was annoyed.
 I will let people — They will arrest you people.
 What kind of bad photos did you make like this?”

 Then these girls, the two of them, they started crying.
 “Eh-h, yeh-h-h.
 What shall we do to get these photos?”
 Ha!